CabStone Main Logo

 When choosing between veneer, laminate, and thermofoil, the best option depends on your goals for appearance, durability, and budget.
 Veneer delivers a premium real-wood look.
 Laminate offers unmatched toughness and style flexibility.
 Thermofoil provides seamless, affordable ease — but with some tradeoffs in heat resistance and longevity.

 Need help picking the right finish?
-Talk to CabStone — we’ll match your vision with the right material for long-term performance and beauty.
+Talk to a custom cabinet maker at CabStone installer.
+We'll match your vision with the right material for long-term performance and beauty.

 Frequently Asked Questions